MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/variables.md

 ## <a name="deleteduplicaterowsfromdatatableaction"></a> Delete duplicate rows from data table

-Deletes all the rows that are duplicate from the data table, provided that the values have the same data type in each column
+Deletes all the rows that are duplicate from the data table, provided that the values have the same data type in each column.

 ### Input parameters